Photo by Marcus Kauffman

 • Monitoring and Evaluation: Develop a system for monitoring progress and evaluating the effectiveness of the actions, allowing for adjustments as needed.

-As with any plan, the longer a company waits to create and implement a climate action plan, the longer it takes to realize any of the benefits.
+As with any plan, the longer a community or organization waits to create and implement a climate action plan, the longer it takes to realize any of the benefits.
 Climate change isn’t waiting—it has already happened, as noted previously—so creating a plan now is critical to maintaining financial longevity.

 How Measure Meant Can Help

-It can be daunting for smaller organizations to acknowledge and address how they are contributing to the global climate problem.
+It can be daunting for communities and organizations to acknowledge and address how they are contributing to the global climate problem.
 Evaluating impacts can feel overwhelming, and it can be difficult to decide where to start.
-Even after understanding the impacts, businesses still need to change how they manage their business.
+Even after understanding the impacts, community planners and leaders still need to change how they manage their operations.

 But it doesn’t have to be complicated.
-Measure Meant works closely with businesses to conduct climate vulnerability assessments and develop effective climate action plans.
+Measure Meant works closely with your team to conduct climate vulnerability assessments and develop effective climate action plans.

 Often, consultants will do their work in a black box, providing minimal transparency into their process, thereby creating dependency that leads to ongoing business.
-Their approach leaves the client with a completed climate vulnerability assessment and climate action plan, but the business may have limited insight into how those were developed and have little buy-in from leadership and employees because they weren’t involved.
-In these instances, the business comes away with pretty documents but a limited understanding of how to move forward and make an impact.
+Their approach leaves the client with a completed climate vulnerability assessment and climate action plan, but you may have limited insight into how those were developed and have little buy-in from leadership and community members because they weren’t involved.
+In these instances, the client comes away with pretty documents but a limited understanding of how to move forward and make an impact.

 We are Measure Meant